 SARATOGA, CA – Michael Ballard was fined for more than $120,000 because his county discovered an employee, Marcelino Martinez, was living in an RV on Ballard’s property, according to an Associated Press report.

-Ballard, owner of the 2.6 million square foot Savannah-Chanelle Vineyards, asserts he received a fine based on the county’s local zoning law that “ban anyone from living in an RV on public or private property,” noted The Mercury News, the article states.
+Ballard, owner of the 2.6 million square foot Savannah-Chanelle Vineyards, asserts he received a fine based on the county’s local zoning law that “bans anyone from living in an RV on public or private property,” noted The Mercury News, the article states.

-Martinez, manager / employee of Ballard ,had fallen victim to limited options for affordable housing after his family lost their lease on a trailer.
+Martinez, manager/employee of Ballard, had fallen victim to limited options for affordable housing after his family lost their lease on a trailer.

 The AP story notes, “The Ballard family agreed to allow them to live in an RV at the vineyards.
 Martinez, his wife and children have lived there for free since 2013, according to The Mercury News.”